 Did the lead not have a need for your product/service?
 Was it just not the right time?
 Or maybe your point of contact was not the decision-maker.
 Even if a certain lead isn’t qualified now, you can always follow up later on.

 During the quote stage, you’re discussing price and terms with the potential customer.
 It’s critical that you and your reps provide an amazing experience to bring the lead closer to signing on the dotted line.
-Your CRM can set you apart from competitors by adding personal touches to the customer relationship.
+Utilize the following CRM best practices to set yourself apart from competitors by adding personal touches to the customer relationship.

-Your CRM gives the opportunity to learn so much about the customer.
-As you move a deal along to the final stage, consistently review the data in your CRM to gain valuable insights that you can use when talking with the customer.
+Your CRM gives the opportunity to learn about customers and build relationships.
+As you move a deal along to the final stage, consistently review customer data in your CRM to gain valuable insights that you can use when talking with the customer.
 Look at things like customer profiles and recorded calls.

 Make notes about a specific concern that you noticed from a particular lead’s email conversation.
 Bring it up as you talk terms.
 Demonstrate that you recognize their pain points.
 Make the experience personalized, and show that you really care about the customer’s needs.